The definitions and rules of interpretation in this clause apply in this agreement.

 9.7 We may change or amend the Service at any time without prior notice to you.

-9.8 We shall use all reasonable endeavours to keep all data secure and safe in accordance with the Data Protection Act 1998, Electronic Commerce (EC Directive) Regulations 2002, Privacy and Electronic Communications Regulations 2003 and the EU General Data Protection Regulation.
+9.8 We shall use all reasonable endeavours to keep all data secure and safe in accordance with all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive (2002/58/EC) (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.

 9.9 We will provide a consumer care telephone number for all End Customers of yours using the Service.
 All calls to this telephone number will be handled by us unless you have specifically requested in writing to handle them.

 9.10 We shall provide a facility for you to download and view all information relating to Gift Aid.

 9.11 We will never sell or rent the personal information of Donors to any third parties.

 9.12 We shall not, without your prior written consent, at any time from the Commencement Date to the expiry of 12 months after the termination of this agreement, solicit or entice away from you or employ or attempt to employ or engage as a consultant or subcontractor any person who is, or has been within the previous 18 months, engaged as an employee, consultant or subcontractor of you in the provision of the Services.

 9.13 Where we market the Service on your behalf, we undertake to:

 (a) obtain all necessary permissions and rights to use the Content including in relation to all necessary intellectual property rights in the Content;

 (c) market the Service in accordance with all relevant laws, regulations, codes of practice and guidelines and to follow the CAP best practice code of conduct and ensure that no marketing of the Content is made to End Customers without prior consent;